Top 20 Very Best Things to Do in Croatia

 Image Credit: Jaganjac, CC BY-SA 3.0, via Wikimedia Commons

-4. Enjoy a Dreamy Experience at the Plitvice National Park
+4. Wander Through the Waterfalls at Plitvice Lakes National Park

 aerial view of people crossing over a curvy wooden bridge over the green water surrounded by green trees